weewx/weewx/docs_src/hardware/vantage.md

 ### Action `--set-retransmit` {id=vantage_retransmit}

-Use this command to tell your console whether to act as a retransmitter.
+Use this command to tell your console whether to act as a retransmitter of ISS data.

-Example: Tell your console to turn retransmission 'ON' and let the software select the first available channel:
+Example: Tell your console to retransmit ISS data using the first available channel:

     wee_device --set-retransmit=on

-Another example: Tell your console to turn retransmission 'OFF':

-    wee_device --set-retransmit=off

-Last example: Tell your console to turn retransmission 'ON' at channel 4:
+Example: Tell your console to retransmit ISS data on channel 4:

     wee_device --set-retransmit=on,4